 I realize now that I could, as long as I take care of myself, have enticing boyfriends until the day I drop dead.
 That is the God-given gift of great health and intelligence with the added layer of beauty and charisma.
 (Wow! humble much?)
 But for the first time, I truly believe the next worthy “boyfriend“ will be a cut above and removed from the barrel of boyfriends I had so vicariously accepted in years past.
 The next worthy boyfriend will find an available girlfriend, willing to accept him as the human being we all are with a determination to work together, rather than under the control of one.

 The next boyfriend will be the first and last husband.
-But I say to my children who know nothing of my “boyfriends”, don't worry, if I have any control over it we are some years off before my new status comes to pass.
-After all, the tall order requires trust, familiarity, age stipulations, a love for children and small animals that is not easy to find in the average man, a love and respect of himself and me that is non-negotiable etc…etc..etc.., need I go on?
-I fear this ‘complicated order’ will be a challenge even for the maker of the Universe.
+But I say to my children who know nothing of my “boyfriends”, don't worry, if I have any control over it, we are some years off before my new status comes to pass.
+After all, the tall order requires trust, familiarity, age stipulations, a love for children and small animals.
+That is not easy to find in the average man not to mention a cut above.
+He must have a love and respect of himself and me that is non-negotiable etc…etc..etc.., need I go on?
+I fear this ‘complex order’ will be a challenge even for the maker of the Universe.
 We shall see!
-(Stay tuned for my future post, “I dub thee King Husband, Love of My Life” to learn how the Universe surprised even me.)
+(Stay tuned for future posts, “I dub thee King Husband, Love of My Life” to learn how the Universe may surprise even me.)